naecoyes/BurpGPTProMax/README.md

 - [ ] Retrieve the precise `maxTokens` value for each `model` to transmit the maximum allowable data and obtain the most extensive `GPT` response possible.
 - [x] Implement persistent configuration storage to preserve settings across `Burp Suite` restarts. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).
 - [x] Enhance the code for accurate parsing of `GPT` responses into the `Vulnerability model` for improved reporting. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).
+- [x] Add support for OpenRouter.ai as an additional LLM provider, expanding the range of available models for analysis. <- Exclusive to the [Pro edition of BurpGPT](https://burpgpt.app).

 ## Project Information